What is an Unconference?

 In addition to being able to start discussions and attend sessions, we’ll use the ATI’s Twitter hashtag #usnhati to tweet about the unconference as it is happening.

 Reference: Unconference.net (http://www.unconference.net/unconferencing-how-to-prepare-to-attend-an-unconference)

-Open Ed January Event: Open Education Strategies for Change
+USNH Open Education January Event: Creating Advocates for Much Needed Change

 Open Pedagogy at the Program Level: The #PlymouthIDS Case Study

 January 8, 2018